solid-contrib/solid-tutorial-angular/chapter3.md

   };
 ```

 The setVideo function simply embeds the video file in an iframe element after determining the width and height (for mobile optimization).
 Note: that because of [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) not all video URLs are embeddable in an iframe.
-For example with youtube videos they URL shoudl take the form `/embed/<id>`.
+For example with youtube videos they URL should take the form `/embed/<id>`.

 ```JavaScript
     var height = Math.round(( width * 3 ) / 4);